icloud-ecnu/igniter/README.md

 }
 ```
 ### Downloading Model Files

 Running the script to download the model files.
+By the way, the models downloaded via `fetch_models.sh` are generated under V100, if the GPU is not V100 then the models need to be regenerated.
 ```
 cd i-Gniter/Launch/model/
 ./fetch_models.sh